 - possibly committed a criminal offence against or related to a child; or

-Where it is an extremely serious allegation/concern (such as it is evident that the child has suffered significant harm or is likely to suffer significant harm) and/or there is a current injury (for example cut, bruise, scratch, graze, swelling, broken bone etc.), risk of losing forensic evidence, danger to child/public/staff or crime on-going, you should immediately contact (prior to making contact with the LADO):
+Where it is an extremely serious allegation/concern (such as it is evident that the child has suffered significant harm or is likely to suffer significant harm) and/or there is a clear injury from the abuse (for example cut, scratch, graze, swelling, broken bone etc.), risk of losing forensic evidence, danger to child/public/staff or crime on-going, you should immediately contact (prior to making contact with the LADO):

 - Police (emergency – 999, non emergency – 101)